nomekop65/wednesday_fun/README.md

-I don't like Wednesday anymore
+I don't like Wednesdays anymore but sometimes I do